tholian-network/stealth/covert/README.md

 As Covert also includes peer-to-peer tests for end-to-end network services, it requires a machine to be reachable under at least two different IPs.

+If the machine has no internet connection, some network protocol related tests will fail, such as `protocol/DNS`, `protocol/HTTPS`, `protocol/HTTP` or `client/Host`.

 As the only failsafe way to do this (without requiring a network card or WAN/LAN connection), there's the requirement to reach the local machine